Rationally connected non-Fano type varieties: Abstract

 \section{Abstract}

-Varieties of Fano type are very well behaved with respect to MMP, and they are known to be rationally connected.
-We study the relation between classes of rationally connected varieties and varieties of Fano type.
+Varieties of Fano type are very well behaved with respect to the MMP, and they are known to be rationally connected.
+We study a relation between the classes of rationally connected varieties and varieties of Fano type.
 It is known that these classes are birationally equivalent in dimension 2.
-We give examples of rationally connected varieties of dimension $\geqslant 3$ which are not birational to Fano type varieties, thereby answering the question of Cascini and Gongyo \cite[Question~5.2]{CG}.
+We give examples of rationally connected varieties of dimension $\geqslant 3$ which are not birational to varieties of Fano type, thereby answering the question of Cascini and Gongyo \cite[Question~5.2]{CG}.